Contributing to India’s energy security

-What more can power do than light up houses?
-It can brighten futures, not just of individuals but of communities at large thereby creating a growth story, ramifying throughout the country, one smile at a time.
-India’s nationalised enterprises have struggled to meet the rising energy demands chocking dreams to darkness.
-Estimates suggest that by 2020, the private sector will account for 40% of the electricity generated and with Adani as the largest thermal private power player on a mission to help India become self-reliant in power generation, we are positive of seeing various possibilities and dreams come true.
+Power lights up our houses and lives.
+It brightens futures, not just of individuals but of communities at large, thereby creating a growth story that ramifies throughout the country.
+India’s nationalised enterprises have struggled to meet the rising energy demands, chocking dreams to darkness.
+As the largest thermal private power player, Adani is on a mission to help India become self-reliant in power generation.

 For the world’s first company capable to set up a coal-based super critical thermal power project registered under Clean Development Mechanism (CDM) of Kyoto protocol, this is just the beginning in the continuing journey of goodness.

 At a glance